blackpeps/dbmslab2023/14. Creation of procedure,triggers, functions/readme.md

 END [function_name];
 ```

-Where:
-- `function_name` specifies the name of the function.
-- `[OR REPLACE]` option allows the modification of an existing function.
-- The optional parameter list contains name, mode, and types of the parameters. `IN` represents the value that will be passed from outside, and `OUT` represents the parameter that will be used to return a value outside of the procedure.
-- The function must contain a return statement.
-- The `RETURN` clause specifies the data type you are going to return from the function.
-- `function_body` contains the executable part.
-- The `AS` keyword is used instead of the `IS` keyword for creating a standalone function.

-## 2.2 Calling a Function
+#### 2.2 Calling a Function

-While creating a function, you give a definition of what the function has to do.
-To use a function, you will have to call that function to perform the defined task.
-When a program calls a function, the program control is transferred to the called function.
-A called function performs the defined task and when its return statement is executed or when the last `END` statement is reached, it returns the program control back to the main program.
+Functions are defined for specific tasks.
+To use a function, you call it in your program, transferring control to the function.
+The function performs its task and returns control to the main program when it encounters a return statement or reaches the last "END" statement.

-# 3. Trigger
+### 3. Trigger

 Triggers are stored programs, which are automatically executed or fired when some events occur.
 Triggers can be defined on the table, view, schema, or database with which the event is associated.

-## 3.1 Benefits of Triggers

-Triggers can be written for the following purposes:

-- Generating some derived column values automatically
-- Enforcing referential integrity
-- Event logging and storing information on table access
-- Auditing
-- Synchronous replication of tables
-- Imposing security authorizations
-- Preventing invalid transactions

-## 3.2 Creating Triggers
+#### 3.1 Creating Triggers

 The syntax: